Lore · Book VI · Fiction

 VIII.
 Judgment

-When nonhuman signals are captured by validated instruments, when those signals show recurrent relation to plausible harm, when translation is uncertain but omission would erase the affected living system from review, and when the proposed action is irreversible, the burden shifts.
-The actor seeking to proceed must prove not only mitigation, but non-domination.
+When nonhuman signals are captured by validated instruments; when those signals show a recurrent relation to plausible harm; when translation is uncertain but omission would erase the affected living system from review; and when the proposed action is irreversible — then the burden shifts.
+The actor who wishes to proceed must prove not only mitigation, but non-domination.

 Response is not consent.